Criminal Division Leadership

 Deputy Assistant Attorney General

-Josh Goldfoot began serving as Deputy Assistant Attorney General in April 2024.
-In that role, Mr. Goldfoot oversees the Criminal Division’s Child Exploitation and Obscenity Section (CEOS) and the Computer Crime and Intellectual Property Section (CCIPS), performing the role on a permanent basis beginning in August 2024.
+Josh Goldfoot began serving in April of 2024 as Deputy Assistant Attorney General.
+He oversees three Criminal Division sections: the Appellate Section (APP), the Child Exploitation and Obscenity Section (CEOS), and the Computer Crime and Intellectual Property Section (CCIPS).

 Deputy Assistant Attorney General

 Jennifer A.H.
 Hodge began serving as Deputy Assistant Attorney General in January 2020.
-In that role, Ms. Hodge oversees the Criminal Division’s Office of Enforcement Operations (OEO) and the Narcotic and Dangerous Drug Section (NDDS).
+In that role, Ms. Hodge oversees the Criminal Division’s Office of Enforcement Operations (OEO) and the Public Integrity Section (PIN).

 Acting Deputy Assistant Attorney General